MicrosoftDocs/azure-docs/articles/virtual-machines/windows/migrate-to-managed-disks.md

 **Premium Managed Disks**

-There are seven types of Premium Managed disks that can be used with your VM and each has specific IOPs and throughput limits.
+There are seven types of premium managed disks that can be used with your VM and each has specific IOPs and throughput limits.
 Take into consideration these limits when choosing the Premium disk type for your VM based on the needs of your application in terms of capacity, performance, scalability, and peak loads.

 | Premium Disks Type  | P4    | P6    | P10   | P20   | P30   | P40   | P50   |
 |---------------------|-------|-------|-------|-------|-------|-------|-------|